ehrenmurdick/quickswitch-for-i3/README.rst

 ------------
-quickswitch-i3 requires dmenu (which you likely already have installed), and i3-py, which you can install with ``pip install i3-py`` if you're using python 2.7, or ``pip3 install i3-py`` if you're using pyton 3.
+quickswitch-i3 requires dmenu (which you likely already have installed), and i3-py, which you can install with ``pip install i3-py`` if you're using python 2.7, or ``pip3 install i3-py`` if you're using python 3.

 quickswitch-i3 was tested in Python 2.7.3 and 3.2.3.
 It will not work in version prior to 2.7 due to the usage of ``argparse``.